sallyf/sallyf/docs/container.md

 ## Registering a service

-A service should implement `ContainerAwareInterface`.
+A service should implement `ServiceInterface`.
 They must be added before the kernel is booted.

 The constructor signature is free since the services are dynamically resolved.